-Joel Carnegie is a multi-award winning broadcaster, presenter, performer, feature maker and musician regularly working with various broadcasters and media outlets [radio/audio, podcasts, TV and online], including ABC Radio National, American Public Media, Audible, BBC World Service, CBC, Deutsche Welle, RFI and others.
-As a performer, actor and musician, Joel also appears regularly on stage, in theatre, musical, cabaret and orchestral projects.
+Joel Carnegie is an award winning broadcaster, presenter, performer, feature maker, writer and musician regularly working with various broadcasters and media outlets [radio/audio, podcasts, TV and online], including ABC Radio National, American Public Media, Audible, BBC World Service, CBC, Deutsche Welle, RFI and others.
+As a performer, actor, writer and musician, Joel makes theatre, musical, cabaret, orchestral and other multidisciplinary projects.

 In 2013, he founded international media production house, The Space Company which takes on non-fiction and fiction based projects and stories that aim to deepen or challenge our understanding and relationship with the world around us - and has since told stories from outback Australia, to the remote Faroe Islands, Fiji, India, Ireland, Kiribati, Netherlands, Russia, UK and the USA.

 In 2017, his radio cabaret show, "Stardust: The Col Brain Story" [Directed by Tom Molyneux] won two Silver Awards at the New York Festivals International Radio Awards - "Best Innovation" and "Best Performance By An Actor" [Joel Carnegie] and his feature "The Grind" [also for ABC Radio National] was shortlisted by Whicker's World Foundation's Audio Recognition Awards.